This guitar course breaks down techniques in a straightforward manner

-If learning to play guitar is your new project to fight the boredom of self-isolation, or something you've always wanted to do, the Ultimate Beginner to Expert Guitar Lesson bundle from StackSocial could be just what you're looking for.
+If learning to play guitar is your new project or something you've always wanted to do, the Ultimate Beginner to Expert Guitar Lesson bundle from StackSocial could be just what you're looking for.
 This $29 bundle covers all of the guitar essentials (guitar not included).

 You'll get nine courses that break down techniques, music theory and different music genres.
 By the end, you'll have moved from beginner to advanced levels of guitar playing.
 The price of the bundle is great, considering the amount of information and material you're getting out of each course.
 There's just one instructor across the courses, so you won't be thrown off by suddenly encountering different teaching styles.
 The course is straightforward and to the point, to help you achieve your music goals.
 We went hands-on to check out this bundle and we have to say it did not disappoint.